Content

 Let a healthcare professional know if you have any of these conditions or regularly experience angina-like chest pain.
 They may be able to recommend an alternative hair loss treatment.

-If you want to know about the common side effects, as well as the potential serious side effects of minoxidil, check out our guide to minoxidil side effects.
+If you want to know about the common side effects of this medication, including potential serious side effects of minoxidil, check out our guide to minoxidil’s side effects.

 There are a few other hair loss treatments you can consider if minoxidil doesn’t sound right for you.
 These include: